 What is the heat dissipation limitation?

-- The heat dissipation limitation is the higest amount of heat that a system can dissipate.
+- The heat dissipation limitation is the highest heat value that can dissipate.

 -